Jack Carty (rugby union): Connacht

 Following the retirement of Dan Parks, Carty became Connacht's first choice at fly-half for the 2014–15 season.
 He made 21 appearances in the Pro12, with 16 of these coming as starts.
 Carty played in five of the team's six 2014–15 Challenge Cup games, starting all but one of these.
 He also started the team's final game of the season, a play-off against Gloucester.
 The following season saw Carty continue to be first choice through to February 2016, when he injured himself on a water slide in Dubai and to have his spleen removed.
 He returned to first-team action that April, but couldn't dislodge AJ MacGinty and Shane O'Leary and missed out on a place in the Pro12 Final on 28 May.
 Carty appeared in 12 Pro12 and five Challenge Cup games in the 2015–16 season before his accident, and only two Pro12 games afterward.

 The departure of MacGinty to Sale Sharks and injuries to new signing Marnitz Boshoff saw Carty return to first choice for the 2016–17 season.
 He started 18 games in the Pro12, featuring as a replacement in three more, and started five of the side's six games in the Champions Cup, missing the home game with Zebre through injury.
 Carty also started the team's Champions Cup play-off with Northampton Saints at the end of the season.
 He became Connacht's record points scorer in the Pro14 overtaking Ian Keatley in March 2019.

 Following a strong season in the 2020–21 Championship, Carty was named to his second Pro14 Dream Team.

 In January 2023 Carty overtook Eric Elwood as Connacht's leading points scorer.
 In December 2023 Carty earned his 200th cap for Connacht in 55–36 loss to Saracens in the 2023–24 European Rugby Champions Cup.

+In March 2026 Carty announced that he would retire from professional rugby at the end of the season.